 Dawn.August 30, 2017 at 12:49 am #14732

 Cristina, Thanks so much for your kind comments on my page.
 I am glad you were able to find a video on youtube that let you hear the Kookaburra.
 They are a family orientated bird and we often see a few sitting on the poles together and when they all start their chorus we just love it.

 Thank you Cristina and Dawn for the comments.
 I was surprised Cristina that you hadn’t heard a Kookaburra, I suppose us Aussies are so used to seeing and hearing them we don’t realise other people don’t know them.
 You might want to check on the Blue-Winged Kookaburra, which is native to northern Australia – it can’t quite get the full laugh going so sounds very frustrated!August 31, 2017 at 4:53 am #14740

 I am always trying different fonts.
 I have almost 3,000 fonts and I’ve only paid for eight of them.
 There are so many resources for free fonts; I think I’m addicted.
 Here’s a very pretty one that came with additional swashes.
 It’s called William Kidmon and I think it’s simply lovely.

 The ribbon started out as a small sample I saw.
 I erased the background, duplicated it until I had enough so I could line them up for a full ribbon.
 Merged them to one layer and duplicated it all around to frame the pic.
 I played around with erasing parts of the different layers until I got the effect I liked.

-- This reply was modified 2 years ago by micfin.
+- This reply was modified 2 years, 5 months ago by Michele aka micfin.